 The cholesterol profile improves in two more ways: lower triglycerides and larger, fluffier LDL particles.

 Experiencing hair loss whiting going on a new diet is a common issue, and it’s only temporary.

 Make sure you are not restricting your calories and eat as much fat as you need to feel good and satisfied.
 Eat nutrient dense, delicious foods to avoid any nutrient deficiencies.

 I suggest trying to reduce the stress, sleep at least 8 hours and take a high-quality multivitamin.

-When transitioning to a keto diet, you may experience indigestion, stomach pain, heartburn.
+When transitioning, you may experience indigestion, stomach pain, heartburn.
 It might be frustrating having these issues since you are making healthier choices than before.
 Try to increase the fat intake slowly, make sure you are well hydrated.

 Reduced tolerance to alcohol

-There is no apparent reason for this, but you’ll likely tolerate less alcohol on keto.
-Drinking alcohol on a keto diet will also slow down the weight loss process, as the body burns the alcohol before anything else.
+There is no apparent reason for this, but you’ll likely tolerate less alcohol.
+Drinking alcohol will also slow down the weight loss process, as the body burns the alcohol before anything else.

 Drinking alcohol also slows the ketone production.